Shop Subscribe

 Obstacle courses are a particularly excellent opportunity to have students continue to build and review motor skills they’ve been working on in class.
 Students may be working on balance, throwing, climbing, jumping, and more all within a single class period.

-Students who are struggling or dislike certain activities may also be more engaged during obstacle course lesson plans because they are completing many different tasks during the same time period.
-Even if climbing a rope causes frustration, they may really enjoy jumping over hurdles and the opportunity to do both can balance out any negative
+Students who are struggling or dislike certain activities may also be more engaged during obstacle course lesson plans because they are completing many different tasks during the same period.
+Even if climbing a rope causes frustration, they may really enjoy jumping over hurdles and the opportunity to do both can balance out any negative.

 Obstacle Course Equipment & Ideas

 Creating an obstacle course may require a little more preparation and set-up, but once you’ve designed a course, it’s easy to develop and change the individual parts to fit your students’ specific needs and abilities.
-Whether you set up your course indoor or outdoors, your students are sure to enjoy the challenges you designed for them.
+Whether you set up your course indoors or outdoors, your students are sure to enjoy the challenges you designed for them.

 Classic Obstacle Course Equipment